 The atmospheric warming caused by the Sun accelerates the action of atmospheric agents, displacing the carbon dioxide CO2 from the atmosphere to the oceans.
 The CO2 concentration is lowered so much that photosynthesis becomes impossible and most plants become extinct on Earth.

 The saturation state of the oceans with respect to aragonite (the most soluble form of calcium carbonate) drops to 3.0.
-It was 4.0 in the 1800s.
-The energy required for calcification increases, and the corals’ calcification process dramatically collapses as a result.
+It was 4.0 in 1800.
+The energy required for calcification increases, and the calcification process of corals dramatically collapses as a result.

 Israel declares itself out of the Covid-19 pandemic, with 99% of the population vaccinated with the first dose and almost 50% with the second.